1577. So you want to be a 2^n-aire?

 Algorithm analysis

-The probability of a correct answer is equal to p, t p ≤ 1.
-If the player answers the first question correctly, then he has to answer n 1 questions with a prize amount of 2a.
-With a probability of 1 – p, the wrong answer is given, and the money disappears.
-That is, the expected amount of winnings after the first answer will be equal to
+The probability of answering a question correctly is p, where t £ p £ 1.
+If the player answers the first question correctly, there remain n – 1 questions, and the prize doubles to 2a.
+With probability 1 – p, the player gives an incorrect answer and loses everything.
+Therefore, the expected winnings after the first question is

 p * f(n – 1, 2a) + (1 – p) * 0 = p * f(n – 1, 2a)